pwr-Solaar/Solaar/docs/index.md

 show information about each device, often including battery status.
 Solaar is able to pair and unpair devices with receivers as supported by the device and receiver.
-Solaar can also control some changeable features of devices, such as scroll wheel direction and function key behavior.
+Solaar can also control some changeable settings of devices, such as scroll wheel direction and function key behavior.
-Solaar keeps track of these changed settings on a per-computer basis and the GUI application restores them whenever a device connects.
+Solaar keeps track of most of these settings on a per-computer basis, because devices forget most settings when powered down, and the GUI application restores them whenever a device connects.
-(Devices forget most settings when powered down.)
 For more information on how to use Solaar see
 [the usage page](https://pwr-solaar.github.io/Solaar/usage),
 and for more information on its capabilities see